Email: info@suzandy.co.uk

 To replace loom cane

-Minimum Charge of £50 per panel
+Minimum Charge of £100per panel

 Splicing